MaikKlein/maikklein.github.io/_posts/2015-07-20-Unreal-vs-Unity.md

 You can then control the priority of an actor with [GetNetPriority](https://docs.unrealengine.com/latest/INT/API/Runtime/Engine/GameFramework/AActor/GetNetPriority/2/index.html).

 #Pricing
 UE4 comes without any restrictions but wants a cut from your revenue.
-Unity ships with two different version, Personal and Professional.
+Unity ships with two different versions, Personal and Professional.
 The Personal edition has almost no restrictions besides that you have to earn less than $100k a year, a non customizable splash screen and no dark editor ui.
 The Professional includes a bunch of services.
 You can read more about it [here](https://unity3d.com/get-unity).

 What I find really annoying is that you can not customize the splash screen in Unity Personal.
 I don't really care if my users can see the Unity splash screen, what I care about is that I have to build a standalone game to develop with Unity UNet.
 That means I have two watch the splash screen every time I want to test something.
 Unity should allow you to disable the splash screen in dev builds.